-During the Storm short history the team has had an AJHL Rookie of the Year (Blaine Bablitz 1998), three Most Valuable Players (Mike Lefley in 2002, Dustin Sather in 2007 and Tanner Fritz in 2011), two Top Goaltenders (Jonathan Cayer in 2004), two Most Outstanding Defencemen (Kyle Radke in 2004 and Donny Lloyd in 2007) and two AJHL Playoff MVPs (Scott McCulloch in 2004 and Carter Rowney in 2009).
+During the Storm short history, the team has had two AJHL Rookie of the Year (Blaine Bablitz 1998 & Zachary Okabe 2018), three Most Valuable Players (Mike Lefley in 2002, Dustin Sather in 2007 & Tanner Fritz in 2011), three Top Goaltenders (Jonathan Cayer in 2004, Chad Carder 2009 & Nick Kulmanovsky 2013), two Most Outstanding Defencemen (Kyle Radke in 2004 and Donny Lloyd in 2007) and two AJHL Playoff MVPs (Scott McCulloch in 2004 and Carter Rowney in 2009).
 McCulloch was also the first Storm player drafted directly into the NHL by the Chicago Blackhawks in the 2004 draft.
 The second former Storm to be drafted into the NHL was Darren Kramer, who was selected by the Ottawa Senators in the sixth round in the spring of 2011.
 Grant Stevenson was the first Storm player to play in an NHL regular season game when he suited up for the last half of the regular season and the playoffs with the San Jose Sharks in 2005-2006.

-Since the team was formed in 1995, dozens of former Storm players have received scholarship funding to continue their educations at Canadian or American universities and colleges including seven who toiled with the Storm in 2003-2004.
+Since the team was formed in 1995, dozens of former Storm players have received scholarship funding to continue their educations at Canadian or American universities and colleges.

 In September of 2006 the Grande Prairie Storm, along with the Grande Prairie Burn Society and the Sunrise Rotary Club, hosted the Edmonton Oilers training camp.
 It was the first time ever the NHL team had moved its camp totally out of the Edmonton area and it was a huge success.
 The camp continued a long relationship the Storm has had with the Oilers, including having the Oilers take part in an annual golf tournament in Grande Prairie.